What Is A Botnet? Discover the Hidden Cyber Threats

 IoT Botnets

-With the rise of smart homes, IoT botnets have become a growing concern.
+With the rise of smart homes, this particular type of technology have become a growing concern.
 These target Internet of Things (IoT) devices like routers, security cameras, and smart thermostats.
 Because many of these gadgets lack strong security, they are easy for attackers to compromise.
 The infamous Mirai botnet showed how vulnerable IoT devices can be when turned into a massive zombie network.

 Mining Botnets